tiiiecherle/osx_install_config/README.md

 Hey to every macOS user ;)

 I am not a developer but an apple user and admin for more than 10 years.
-It's known that generally a clean install on every major macOS update is the best way to avoid many bugs and get rid of old, no longer needed files in the system.
-But unfortunately a clean install takes a lot of time and I have more than one mac to admin...
-That`s why I started this project: to make clean installations and macOS configurations as easy, individual and fast as possible.
+A clean install is generally a good way on every operating system to track down and avoid bugs.
+Additionally, old, no longer needed files in the system get deleted.
+Unfortunately, a clean install usually is time-consuming, especially when taking care of several devices.

+Therefore I initiated this project: to make clean installations (including restoring some already configured files from previous installations) and macOS configurations as simple, customizable and fast as possible by providing a walkthrough of a clean macOS install including manuals, scripts, comments and a lot of macOS intel.

+Furthermore I worked on some additional macOS scripts, e.g. [homebrew and cask updates](https://github.com/tiiiecherle/osx_install_config/tree/master/03_homebrew_casks_and_mas/3c_homebrew_formulae_and_casks_update), security and ad-blocking by [updating the hosts file] (https://github.com/tiiiecherle/osx_install_config/tree/master/09_launchd/9b_run_on_boot/root/1_hosts_file) or [auto-selecting the network location] (https://github.com/tiiiecherle/osx_install_config/tree/master/09_launchd/9b_run_on_boot/root/3_network_select) based on ethernet connectivity to mention just a few.
+These are not designed for a one-time configuration but for (automatic) regular usage after installation.

-Of course you can customize and run the commands and scripts on existing systems that did not lately get a clean install, too.
+Of course, you can as well customize and run the commands and scripts on existing systems that did not lately get a clean install.
+All scripts and manuals are only optimized and updated for the latest available macOS and may or may not work on older versions.

-It`s kind of a walkthrough of a clean macOS install with manuals, scripts, comments and a lot of macOS know how that I gathered.

-One of the projects intentions is to make the complete macOS System Preferences highly customizable by script.
-There were already a lot of existing scripts and some of them were integrated or had an impact on this version.
-That's why a lot of [credit](#credits) goes to their authors.
-I tried to make the scripts more complete with a lot of my own additions and even tried making them better and clearer by giving them a structure according to the macOS System Preferences and the apple apps that ship with the OS (Safari, Calendar, Contacts, ...).
+One main goal (which started it all) is to make the complete macOS System Preferences highly customizable by script.
+Partially, existing scripts and code snippets were embedded.
+For these the [credit](#credits) goes to their authors.
+I ordered the content of [this script] (https://github.com/tiiiecherle/osx_install_config/blob/master/11_system_and_app_preferences/11c_macos_preferences_mojave.sh) according to the macOS System Preferences and added configuration options for some default apple apps (Safari, Calendar, Contacts, ...).

-Additionally I wrote a [backup and restore script](#7-backup-and-restore-script) for all my third party apps and their preferences files.
+Additionally I wrote a [backup and restore script](#7-backup-and-restore-script) for third party apps and their preferences files.

-At first it was intented for my personal use only.
-But then I decided to publish everything here because it took me so many hours and I would have loved to find anything like this when I started.
-So I hope it helps anyone ;)
+Initially this was intended for my personal use only.
+However I decided to publish everything here as it took me so many hours and I would have appreciated to find anything like this when I started.
+So, I hope it helps anyone ;)

-This said, any help, feedback and comment for making this better and even more complete is very welcome.
-There is a list of [stuff](#11a-unsolved-preferences) I couldn`t figure out, so it would be nice to have help for solving them and testing all the functions and commands.
+Any help, feedback and comment for improvements and enhancements is welcome.
+There is a list of [preferences](#11-system-and-app-preferences) I couldn`t figure out to set by script until now, so I would appreciate help for solving them and also for testing the functionality of the scripts and commands.

 Read this ReadMe including the [disclaimer](#disclaimer) carefully before you start using anything and feel free to adjust every script and manual to your needs.

-Happy installing and customizing ;)
+Happy installing, customizing and enjoying macOS ;)

 Table of contents